Marlon666/EC504-video-encoder/proto-mpeg/README.md

 ## How to run

 Our code uses Cython for improvement of running time.
 Cython is an optimizing C-compiler for python code.
-More information on Cython may be found below.
+More information on our use of Cython may be found in our report.
 To build our code on your machine, `cd` into the `proto-mpeg` folder and run:

 ```